Top 3 Foods for Healthy Skin

 In one study, researchers examined the skin of over 4,000 women between ages 40 and 74.
 They discovered that women who consumed more vitamin C had less wrinkles and dryness.
 4

-Most citrus fruits, berries and tomatoes are a great choice for beautiful skin for several reasons because they can:
+Most citrus fruits, berries and tomatoes are a great choice for beautiful skin for several reasons:

 • help fight skin damaging free-radicals